xenharmonic-devs/sonic-weave/BUILTIN.md

 Round value down to the nearest integer.

 ### fraction(*interval*, *tolerance*, *preferredNumerator*, *preferredDenominator*)
 Convert interval to a fraction.
-Throws an error if conversion is impossible and no tolerance for approximation is given.
+Throws an error if conversion is impossible and no tolerance (in cents) for approximation is given.

 ### fround(*x*)
 Calculate fround x.